menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_procedure_form_test.md

 # GUI Procedure Application Form Manual Test

-### Procedure buttons disabled for patients
+### Procedure buttons invisible for patients
 1. Open GUI Application
 2. Login as Patient
 3. Click Profile button
 4. The patient profile screen will be shown
-5. Click View Procedures button
+5. Click `View Procedures` button
 6. The `Procedures` screen will be shown
 7. Verify that the `Add Procedure`, `Edit`, and `Delete` buttons are not visible

+### Procedure buttons visible for clinicians
+1. Open GUI Application
+2. Login as Clinician
+3. Click `Search Patients` button
+4. Double click on a patient
+5. The patient profile screen will be shown
+6. Click `Manage Procedures` button
+7. The `Procedures` screen will be shown
+8. Verify that the `Add Procedure`, `Edit`, and `Delete` buttons are visible

+### Edit and Delete buttons disabled by default
+1. Open GUI Application
+2. Login as Clinician
+3. Click `Search Patients` button
+4. Double click on a patient
+5. The patient profile screen will be shown
+6. Click `Manage Procedures` button
+7. The `Procedures` screen will be shown
+8. Verify that the `Edit` and `Delete` buttons are disabled by default
+9. Verify that the `Edit` and `Delete` buttons enable when a procedure is selected

-## Precondition - navigate to the Add Procedure screen
+## Precondition (for tests below) - navigate to the Add Procedure screen

 1. Open GUI application
 2. Login as a clinician